Sprong, Getzlaf lead Ducks past Devils 6-5 in shootout

-ANAHEIM, Calif.
-(AP) - Daniel Sprong and Ryan Getzlaf scored in the shootout to lead the Anaheim Ducks to a 6-5 victory over the New Jersey Devils on Sunday.
+"It was a bizarre game," Ducks coach Randy Carlyle said.
+"It was one of those games that seemed like the last shot would win it."

-Anaheim goalie John Gibson blocked one New Jersey shot in the shootout and Taylor Hall's attempt bounced off the crossbar.
+The Ducks have won six of their last seven, though none quite equaled Sunday's bizarre victory.

-Jakob Silfverberg, Kiefer Sherwood, Brandon Montour, Pontus Aberg, Ondrej Kase scored in regulation for the Ducks, with three of the goals deflected off New Jersey players.
+Jakob Silfverberg, Kiefer Sherwood, Brandon Montour, Pontus Aberg and Ondrej Kase scored in regulation for the Ducks.
+The goals by Sherwood, Aberg and Kase all went off New Jersey players.
+Kase's goal was actually knocked in by Andy Greene when he swung his stick attempting to bat it away from the net.

-Anaheim's Ryan Miller, looking to become the all-time leader in U.S.-born goaltender wins, left the game with 12:47 left in the third period after a pair of players crashed into him at the net.
-He appeared to have injured his left leg.
-Miller stopped 23 of the 27 shots he faced.
-Gibson had seven saves through overtime.
+"It was the first time in my experience where you had three that went in," Devils coach John Hynes said.
+"Something gets deflected in, and hits someone and goes in.
+Those were a little bit odd tonight."

 Kyle Palmieri had two goals for the Devils, and Damon Severson, Brent Seney and Marcus Johansson also scored.
 Cory Schneider stopped 33 shots.